wafsek/trafikk-lights/README.md

 	There are 4 components on the interface.
 	The 3 input ares (TextField) represents 3 different inputs needed in order to establish a lasting connection with the server.
 	The first field must contain the host ID (e.g "localhost").
 	The second field must contain the port number to be used.
-	The third is a mandatory handshake (This HAS to be "handshake", which is defined by the host).
+(Default : 12345 this can be modified) The third is a mandatory handshake (This HAS to be "handshake", which is defined by the host).
 	The fourth component is a button, which sends a connect request when pressed, using the data from the fields above.